BACK TO RESOURCE PACKS HOME

 Remember that you can change reading levels in the control bar, and share the URL for that reading level with your students.

-Pebble Go has a dedciated section of its Biographies module just for
+Pebble Go has a dedicated section of its Biographies module just for Supreme Court Justices.

-Explora has a concise introductiory article to Courts in the United States for a clear, short explanation of federal and state judicial systems.
+Explora has a concise introductory article to Courts in the United States for a clear, short explanation of federal and state judicial systems.

-Explora Middle allows students to research famous court cases such as Marbury vs Madison, Brown V Board of Education etc to find both primary source information and academic analysis and research related to the impact of the court decisions.
+Explora Middle allows students to research famous court cases such as Marbury v.
+Madison or Brown v.
+Board of Education to find both primary source information and academic analysis and research related to the impact of the court decisions.

-Gale Middle has a topic collection all about the judiciary, and don't forget to view the links to related topics to dive deeper into their accessible arnd reliable content: The Judiciary and related topics
+Gale Middle has a topic collection all about the judiciary, and don't forget to view the links to related topics to dive deeper into their accessible and reliable content here: The Judiciary and related topics

 This is a curated group of fiction and nonfiction ebooks related to citizenship, Grade Interest Level K-8.
 All titles are available to students geolocated in MN without login.
 Linking directly to chapters is also possible.
 To link directly to the titles and share in your LMS or libguides, copy the link to the title(s) you want from our persistent link spreadsheet (if you are not accessing through the MackinVia app).
 Reach out to us with questions about linking.